t-d-k/LibreCrypt/docs/installation_and_upgrading__PC.md

 Once installed it should be possible to turn it on again.

 ## Kaspersky
-There has been a report that Kapsersky anti-virus falsely reports LibreCrypt as a virus.
+There have been reports that Kapsersky anti-virus falsely reports LibreCrypt as a virus.
 Please disable this before installing.

 ## Installation and Upgrading from a Previous Version

-If you wish to use LibreCrypt in portable mode, you do **not** have to carry out the installation described below; simply :
+If you wish to use LibreCrypt in portable mode, you do **not** have to carry out the installation described below; simply:

 1. Unzip the LibreCrypt_portable.zip file to wherever you want
 2. When logged on as a user with administrator rights, double-click on "LibreCrypt.exe" (i.e. the file with the black box icon).